 The juxtaposition between Lampe and his predecessor is in some ways stark.
 Leo lived much of her life in southern Canada, and returned to Labrador in mid-life.
 Lampe is a northerner, whose family passed through the crucible of relocation, fluent in the language and in the land.
 In Leo’s words, Lampe would be considered “a complete Inuk.”

 Both downplay any difference between their priorities as leaders, however.
 Self-determination, and the re-assertion of control over their own land and communities, override any difference.
 Both also take pains to point out that in Nunatsiavut’s consensus-based government—without formal parties or opposition, or a combative parliament—the president’s powers are limited in scope.
 Cooperation and discussion are paramount.

 “Flipping colonialism on its head, but also using the instruments of colonialism in the self-government, there’s going to be a familiarity in the disappointment.”

 A decade after Nunatsiavut elected its first president, the slow pace of change has worn down some of the early enthusiasm that Jim Lyall saw in the Jens Haven gym on that January day in 2005.
-The fact remains that Nunatsiavut represents a resource- and cash-strapped region of a few thousand people, with limited resources, human or otherwise.
+The fact remains that Nunatsiavut represents a resource- and cash-strapped region of just a few thousand people.

 As a society it’s almost staggeringly resilient, and has centuries of tradition to draw upon.
 But as a political entity it’s a baby, still emerging from a period of devastation difficult to imagine for anyone who didn’t experience it.
 And, as Toby Andersen said, the fight to settle the land claim ended only to see an all-new fight begin, for recognition and respect from higher levels of government, which represent constituents who mostly don’t understand what Nunatsiavut is, or the role it’s supposed to play alongside the province and federal governments.